-Tomislav Bogdan, PhD, Full Professor (primary) Dolores Grmača, PhD, Associate Professor (primary)
+Dolores Grmača, PhD, Associate Professor (primary) Tanja Kuštović, PhD, Associate Professor (primary) Ivana Eterović, PhD, Assistant Professor (primary)

-Tanja Kuštović, PhD, Assistant Professor Ivana Eterović, PhD, Assistant Professor with the complexity of the beginning of the development of national literacy realized by Latin and Croatian idioms in three scripts, in the range of multiple (cultural, literary...) influences from East and West. geographically, ecclesiastically and politically extremely divided.
+Prerequisites To enrol course it is necessary to pass course Old Church Slavonic with the complexity of the beginning of the development of national literacy realized by Latin and Croatian idioms in three scripts, in the range of multiple (cultural, literary...) influences from East and West. geographically, ecclesiastically and politically extremely divided.
 Students are expected to master the reading of the constitutional Glagolitic alphabet, and to be able, based on knowledge of the Old Slavonic language, for appropriate philological analysis of the proposed text, so that, among other things, the acquired knowledge can be applied to texts of younger periods.
-The course would instruct students in an indepth reading of Croatian medieval texts, enable them to understand the specifics of the literary Middle Ages and reveal to them the worldview and mental characteristics of medieval works.
+The course would instruct students in an indepth reading of Croatian medieval texts, enable them to understand the specifics of the literary Middle Ages and reveal to them the worldview and mental characteristics of processed texts.